-They concluded that if there is a price impact on a home’s value, it is a small reduction.
+They concluded that if there is a home price impact, it is a small reduction.
 They explained that “the real estate appraisal profession has been studying those prices since the 1960s.
 Some of the many published studies have found adverse impacts to property prices and values while others have found no impact or statistically insignificant impacts despite media attention given possible health effects of exposure to EMFs.”

 Roddewig & Brigden also found that the long history of research suggests that negative impacts on property values from power lines can be limited by proper “land use planning and subdivision layout procedures.”

 Original published at https://dankrell.com/blog/2016/09/10/home-prices-power-lines-cell-towers/

 By Dan Krell

 Copyright © 2016